aescarias/pdfnaut/docs/source/guides/building-pdf.rst

         "Pages": PdfReference(2, 0)
     })

 Object (2, 0) will include our page tree.
-To keep things simple, our document will only have one page and will not apply filters.
+To keep things simple, our document will only have one page.
+We will also not apply filters.

 .. code-block:: python